 What does BAU mean?
 BAU is the acronym for ‘Business As Usual’.

-Business, As Usual, is the view of an organisation, business unit, work team or team member completing their everyday work in the normal way.
+Business, As Usual, is the view of an organisation, Business Unit, team or individual completing their everyday work in the normal way.

 What is BAU?

-BAU is work carried out as part of normal work practice.
+BAU is work carried out as part of normal business practice.
 This is work for either an individual or a team.
 And is day to day.

-Your Position Description lists tasks considered part of your BAU.
+The Job Description lists tasks considered part of BAU.

 Let’s look at some other examples of BAU.